Showing posts with label haunted house. Show all posts

 I felt the same about Blatty and The Exorcist, but Blatty is a much more powerful, visceral writer.
 Ira Levin would've used this scenario to score some ironic points about the expected role of women in married life, or the perils of being a renter.
 Tom Tryon might not have kept Mother Allardyce hidden away, or delved deeper into the physical and psychological obsessions.
 But as it is, Robert Marasco has written a quiet, polite "horror" novel decidedly of its time, with barest minimum notes of blood and madness.
 And I mean the bare minimum.
 I wish he'd gone darker, deeper, with the chauffeur and the limo; it's quite a creepy concept but still feels somehow reserved.

 Personally I don't rate or enjoy Burnt Offerings as much as those three other works of the same era, nor as highly as similar titles like The House Next DoorThe Shining, or The Elementals.
 When I first read it back in 1994, I was deeply unimpressed.
 Then again I was reading some powerhouse stuff at the time: Haunting of Hill HouseOur Lady of DarknessGrimscribe, as I recall.
 This reread, I found it to be more agreeable, but it is not gonna scare the bejabbers out of you, nor is it unputdownable or scarifyingly chilling—all those quoted blurbs are so much PR hot air—but it is an integral work of the pre-King horror-bestseller era.
 Perhaps it is subtler and more sophisticated than I'm giving it credit for and my brain muscles are just atrophied from reading too much, well, horror fiction.
-While not a forgotten masterpiece, Burnt Offerings is a work that can reward the patient, thorough reader, and remains in print today.
+Burnt Offerings is a work that can reward the patient, thorough reader, and remains in print today.
 You could spend your summer worse places.

 Valancourt Books, 2015